containers/podman/docs/source/markdown/podman.1.md

 For the bind-mount conditions, only mounts explicitly requested by the caller via `--volume` are considered.
 Bind mounts that libpod inserts by default (e.g. `/dev/shm`) are not considered.

-If `--hooks-dir` is unset for root callers, Podman and libpod will currently default to `/usr/share/containers/oci/hooks.d` and `/etc/containers/oci/hooks.d` in order of increasing precedence.
-Using these defaults is deprecated, and callers should migrate to explicitly setting `--hooks-dir`.
+If `--hooks-dir` is unset for root callers, Podman and libpod currently default to `/usr/share/containers/oci/hooks.d` and `/etc/containers/oci/hooks.d` in order of increasing precedence.
+Using these defaults is deprecated.
+Migrate to explicitly setting `--hooks-dir`.

 Podman and libpod currently support an additional `precreate` state which is called before the runtime's `create` operation.
 Unlike the other stages, which receive the container state on their standard input, `precreate` hooks receive the proposed runtime configuration on their standard input.
 They may alter that configuration as they see fit, and write the altered form to their standard output.